yanhan1666/hanyan-stat.github.io/_pages/about.md

 About Me
 ------------------------
+Jia Gu is an assistant professor at the [Center for Data Science](http://cds.zju.edu.cn/)

-Jia Gu is a final year Ph.D. student at the [Center for Statistical Science](https://www.stat-center.pku.edu.cn/), Peking University, supervised by Professor [Song Xi Chen](https://www.songxichen.com/).
+Prior to joining the CDS, he obtained a PhD in statistics from the [Center for Statistical Science](https://www.stat-center.pku.edu.cn/) at Peking University, supervised by Professor [Song Xi Chen](https://www.songxichen.com/).

 Research Interests